cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 Using SSH Keys for Authentication
 =================================

-In addition to the username and password, OOTC supports SSH keys for authentication.
+In addition to the username and password, VMs created in OOTC supports SSH keys for authentication.

-Because each cloud user has their own SSH key, one cloud user cannot log in to another cloud user's instances unless they share their SSH key files.
-You can assigna one SSH Key to multiple instances.
+When you create an assign an SSH key to a VM, another user cannot log in to that VM unless you share the private key to that user.
+You can assign one SSH key pair to multiple VMs.

 Creating an SSH Key Pair